jundalisay/foodrescue/content/_index.md

 {{< expand "What's Food Rescue?" >}}
 You get the food waste from a wet market, restaurant, farm, etc. using your own transportation method.
 The most common method is by bicycle because the volume or weight varies.
+However, we promote the use of public transportation, such as with a stroller, to reduce the use of cars.
 {{< /expand >}}

 {{< expand "What's the range of the volume or weight?" >}}
-A food rescue can be as small as 5 kilos and as big as a truckload.
+A food rescue can be as small as 5 kilos and as big as 50 kilos.
+The latter needs a vehicle, though we have successfully done it through public transportation.
 {{< /expand >}}

 {{< expand "I have transportation.
 How can I get the food waste?" >}}